-Negative Impact of This Cleaning Technique
+Negative Impact of Cleaning Technique

 While it sounds like a great idea, most modern grills simply cannot handle the heat from this approach.
 When most gas grills were made with heavy cast-iron parts, this wasn't a problem.
 Today it is.
 A modern grill firebox is often made of stamped steel and burners are intended to be consumable parts that wear out and can be replaced.

-The intense heat created by this cleaning process can warp cooking grates, crack ceramic igniters, and cause metal fatigue in the burners.
-Worse, the captured gasses can combust, gas lines and hoses can melt, and the temperature inside enclosed carts can exceed the safe temperatures for storage of propane tanks.
+The intense heat created by this cleaning process can warp cooking grates, crack ceramic igniters and cause metal fatigue in the burners.
+Worse, the captured gasses can combust, gas lines and hoses can melt and the temperature inside enclosed carts can exceed the safe temperatures for storage of propane tanks.

-Grill Manufacturers Weigh In
+Grill Manufacturers Opinions

-Weber does not recommend this type of method at all.
-Covering the cooking surface could trap gas and become a fire hazard and blocking the airflow causes very high heat that can damage valves, burners and supply lines that may make the grill unsafe to use.
-We do recommend consumers always preheat their grill on high for 10-15 minutes.
-This will burn off all of the food particles and prepare the grill for grilling.
+The major grill manufacturers have issued statements that warn consumers to avoid the aluminum foil cleaning practice due to safety concerns.
+Weber cautions that this method "...could trap gas and become a fire hazard and blocking the airflow causes very high heat that can damage valves, burners and supply lines that may make the grill unsafe to use."
+As a safe alternative, they recommend preheating the grill (with no foil) on high for 10 to 15 minutes to burn off all residual food before grilling.

 Several other manufacturers have similar comments.
 Unfortunately, some reputable media outlets still point to the foil incineration method (as it is sometimes called) as the best way to clean a dirty gas grill.
 Since manufacturers warn against it, the gas grill's warranty may be voided if the grill is damaged by this process.